KnownStormChaser/master-weather-model-list/observations/radar/README.md

 - **Radar-derived nowcasts** — DWD RADVOR and RADOLAN-RV, KONRAD3D, the nowcast fields bundled inside MRMS (FLASH, ANC), and CWA Taiwan's next-1-hour radar QPF (`F-B0046`, echo extrapolation on the same 441 × 561 grid as its QPE sibling) project future states; they are flagged for the **nowcasting model** section rather than documented here.
 - **IDEAM (Colombia)** — genuine open single-site Level II data in Sigmet/IRIS format (`s3://s3-radaresideam`, `us-east-1`, CC BY 4.0), with a historical archive back to 2018.
 Noted here rather than given a full entry because the recent feed is **delayed and intermittent** rather than real-time: checked against the live bucket, the newest data typically runs 1–2 days behind, with whole days absent and only part of the network present on a given day.
 Valuable as a historical Level II archive — worth a full entry if IDEAM moves to a reliable real-time feed.
 - **CWA (Taiwan)** — open, real-time, genuinely gridded radar data, excluded on **container format** alone.
 CWA publishes a national composite reflectivity (`O-A0059` — 921 × 881 at 0.0125°, dBZ, origin 115°E/18°N on TWD67, updated every 10 minutes, blending the Wufenshan, Hualien, Chigu, Kenting, Shulin, Nantun, and Linyuan radars) and a gauge-corrected past-1-hour QPE (`O-B0045` — 441 × 561 at 0.0125°, mm, origin 118°E/20°N), both anonymously downloadable from `s3://cwaopendata/Observation/` (`ap-northeast-1`) under the Taiwan Open Government Data License.
 Grid geometry, units, scan order, and missing-value codes (−99 invalid, −999 outside radar coverage or QC-removed) are all properly documented in the accompanying metadata — but the field itself arrives as **comma-separated scientific-notation floats inside a JSON or XML wrapper** (~8.9 MB per composite), not GRIB2, NetCDF, or ODIM HDF5.
 The bucket is also **latest-only**: each product is a fixed key overwritten in place, with no date partitioning and no archive.
 Worth a full entry if CWA adds a binary gridded container.
+- **MeteoSwiss reflectivity and convection composites** — the MeteoSwiss open-data documentation lists both product families but marks them "(not yet realised)"; the pages are placeholders with no data.
+Switzerland therefore has no open gridded reflectivity composite through its national channel — only single-site polar sweeps via EUMETNET ODR, or the [OPERA](./eu/opera-composite.md) pan-European composite.
+Worth re-checking; the placeholders imply planned releases.

 Other national radar services with open **real-time** gridded feeds may be added as they are verified.